proxmox/proxmox-backup/docs/pxar/description.rst

 Description
 ^^^^^^^^^^^

-``pxar`` is a command line utility used to create and manipulate archives in the :ref:`pxar-format`.
+``pxar`` is a command line utility to create and manipulate archives in the :ref:`pxar-format`.
 It is inspired by `casync file archive format
 <http://0pointer.net/blog/casync-a-tool-for-distributing-file-system-images.html>`_,
-which has a similar use-case.
+which caters to a similar use-case.
-The ``.pxar`` format is adapted to fulfill the specific needs of the proxmox backup server, for example efficient storage of hardlinks.
+The ``.pxar`` format is adapted to fulfill the specific needs of the Proxmox Backup Server, for example, efficient storage of hardlinks.
-The format is designed to reduce storage space needed on the server by achieving high de-duplication.
+The format is designed to reduce storage space needed on the server by achieving a high level of de-duplication.

 Creating an Archive
 ^^^^^^^^^^^^^^^^^^^